 - Accommodation – From the enchanter river, you can stay the night here in Sibadan Fish Cage.

 7. Tinuy-an Falls in Bislig

 Well oh well.
 This is the widest falls in the Philippines.
 It measures approximately 55m high and 100m wide.
-It is also a multi-tiered waterfalls.
-For me the best time to visit is on summer where the water are enough so that you can swim under the curtain drop of waters.
+It is also a multi-tiered waterfall.
+For me, the best time to visit is in summer where the water is enough so that you can swim under the curtain drop of waters.